Guide

 |---|---|---|

-| Register app | Azure AD app registration | Not required |
+| Register app | Azure AD app registration (portal.azure.com) | Not required |

-| Permissions | Configure Mail.Read scope, admin consent for org | Handled by Nylas dashboard |
+| Permissions | Mail.Read scope + admin consent for org accounts | Handled by Nylas dashboard |

-| Auth flow | Implement MSAL token acquisition, handle refresh | nylas auth config |
+| Auth flow | MSAL library, token acquisition, refresh handling | nylas auth config |

-| Code | REST calls or Microsoft Graph SDK, ~40 lines minimum | Zero code |
+| Code | REST calls or MS Graph SDK — 40+ lines minimum | Zero code |

-| List emails | GET /me/messages with auth headers | nylas email list |
+| List emails | GET /me/messages with Bearer token | nylas email list |

-| Pagination | Handle @odata.nextLink manually | --limit flag |
+| Pagination | Follow @odata.nextLink manually | --limit flag |

-| Search | $search or $filter OData query params | nylas email search |
+| Search | $search or $filter OData params | nylas email search "query" |

 nylas email search "from:noreply@email.teams.microsoft.com"